miechu/ConvertToHEVC/README.md

 # ConvertToHEVC
-Mac Automator QuickAction to covert video to x265/HEVC using ffmpeg with hadware acceleration.
+Mac Automator QuickAction to covert videos to x265/HEVC using ffmpeg with hadware acceleration.

 # Dependency